einarjon/adventofcode.sh/README.md

 ### 24.sh
  1. Use an X-Y grid with only diagonals.
 One step can be (±2,0) or (±1,±1).
 Modify input so that standalone e/w are doubled, and count the total movement.
- 2. Hex game of life, with negative indexes.
-Not suitable for bash.
-Nope...
+ 2. Hex game of life.
+Use the same index trick as day 17.
+Access the grid manually, since a loop would be a PITA.

 ### 25.sh
  1. A couple of while loops.
 Yay.